wayke-se/components-react/README.md

 | hashRoute          | boolean  | false    |                      |
 | onClickSearchItem  | Function | false    | (id: string) => void |

+* `id` - Guid that represents a vehicle.
+* `hashRoute` - An *optional* flag.
+If set to true, then if a item is clicked it will append #guid to the url.
+* `onClickSearchItem` - An *optional* flag.
+Function that can be provided that will be triggered once a item is clicked.

 ### WaykeSearch
 | Property           | Type              | Default                  | Values                                                                                                                                         |
 |--------------------|-------------------|--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|